danbev/learning-js/notes/paketo.md

 $ ls
 bin  buildpack.toml
 ```
-The only differenct between this buildpack.toml and the version in the root
+The only difference between this buildpack.toml and the version in the root
 directory is that a version has been added to the buildpack
 ```toml
 [buildpack]